-Edit Mode
+Edit Mode ト

 You can enter the Edit Mode by clicking on the black cursor that is in the input toolbar.
 You can also simply right click inside of the element.
+You can also press the "Esc" key on the keyboard to enter Edit Mode.
+Do not use the "Esc" method of entering Edit Mode if you are in the process of digitizing an element because the element will be removed.